 - Identify situations of behaviours of concern that warrant report to the Department for Child Protection

-- Demonstrate awareness of the Children and Young People (Safety) Act 2017 including the responsibilities of individuals, mandated notifiers and organisations who provide a service to children and young people
+- Demonstrate awareness of relevant legislation including the responsibilities of individuals, mandated notifiers and organisations who provide a service to children and young people

 - Understand trauma-related behaviours and indicators